Four easy steps to become scientists with the Nature Play QLD BioBlitz!

 A BioBlitz is a period of biological surveying in an attempt to record all the living species within a designated area.
 This helps researchers and scientists paint a concise picture of living organisms all over Australia.

 This is a program open to primary schools, early childhood centres, OSHCs, home schools, daycares and even parents at home.
 We wanted outdoor learning to be as inclusive as possible.
-The Nature Play QLD BioBlitz is designed to help our kids become part of something a lot bigger than their own classroom and really entrench a love of collaboration.
+The Nature Play QLD BioBlitz is designed to help our kids become part of something a lot bigger than their own classroom or backyard and really entrench a love of collaboration.

 We have put together a guide for educators and parents on how to participate in the Nature Paly QLD BioBlitz.
 We also have lesson plans mapped to the Australian Curriculum and the Early Years Learning Framework, as well as some fun and easy ideas on getting you bioblitz started.